tattle-made/.github/profile/README.md

 Supported by [AI Ethics Grant](https://aiethicsinitiative.org/)
 Related Repositories : [1](https://github.com/tattle-made/kosh-v2) and [2](https://github.com/tattle-made/tattle-api)
 Track the Project [here](https://github.com/orgs/tattle-made/projects/9)

+## Get Involved
+We build in the open and track all ongoing tech projects on [Github](https://github.com/orgs/tattle-made/projects?type=beta).

+To contribute to the project, find an issue of interest and contact us.

+You can also support us through GitHub's sponsorship feature here: https://github.com/sponsors/tattle-made

 ## Reach out to us at :
 - [Twitter](twitter.com/tattlemade)